Simple Javascript/CSS Jukebox Tutorial

 - the second section plays the song!

-- the first line created another variable: songvalue
+- the first line creates another variable: songvalue

-- this is where the value="" i gave each list element comes in
+- this is where the value i gave each list element in the HTML comes in

-- .value identifies the value we gave the clicked item
+- .value identifies the value we gave the clicked button

 document.getElementsByTagName('audio')[songvalue]